Disaster Relief

 If there is any risk of ownership:

-If you determine that the disaster has affected the borrower’s home and may pose a danger to either the borrower’s or Freddie Mac’s ownership of the property, see Guide Section 9202.5 Risk of Property Ownership and accordingly:
+If you determine that the disaster has affected the borrower’s home and may pose a danger to either the borrower’s or Freddie Mac’s ownership of the property, see Section 9202.5 Risk of Property Ownership and accordingly:

-• Notify Freddie Mac within five (5) business days of learning about the situation
+- Notify Freddie Mac within five (5) business days of learning about the situation.

-• Attach copies of the most recent six (6) consecutive months (or less, depending on level of delinquency) of Form 1013, 1-4 Unit Property Inspection Report and any other relevant information.
+- Attach copies of the most recent six (6) consecutive months (or less, depending on level of delinquency) of Form 1013, 1-4 Unit Property Inspection Report and any other relevant information.

 Property Inspections

-If the status of the property cannot be determined based on QRPC, we require, at minimum, an exterior property inspection to assess whether the property has been impacted by the disaster.
+If the status of the property can't be determined based on QRPC, we require, at minimum, an exterior property inspection to assess whether the property has been impacted by the disaster.
 You may only complete an interior property inspection if you have identified that the property is abandoned or if the interior inspection is required under our insurance loss settlement requirements.
 These requirements are for all Freddie Mac owned or guaranteed mortgages in eligible disaster areas, regardless of delinquency status.
-See Guide Section 8404.2: Property protection activities following a disaster.
+See Section 8404.2: Property protection activities following a disaster.

 The property inspector should use Form 1013: 1-4 Unit Property Inspection Report or equivalent to document the results.